 Talk about standing out from the shelves, right?
 They nailed this one and their one-of-a-kind design can surely maximize the two seconds that they have to capture a buyer’s attention.

 To recap, the five elements of your brand packaging design that should be well crafted to enhance the reliability of your packaging would be: Prominent Brand Name, Product Photo, Key Benefit, Brand Message, and Healthy Descriptors.

 I’d love to hear from you if you have any questions or thoughts about this piece.
 And if you need help with your product branding, I’d be glad to connect and talk.
-Reach out to me at firstname.lastname@example.org or visit www.thevineyardbc.com to read more free brand development resources for the healthy food and beverage industry.
+Reach out to me at email@example.com or visit www.thevineyardbc.com to read more free brand development resources for the better-for-you F&B CPG industry.